What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-YouTubeCrash \cite{CrashToNotCrash} is proposed to evaluate dangerous vehicle classification algorithms.
-It contains 122 accident clips extracted from 2 seconds preceding the accident in each dashcam YouTube accident video and 100 non-accident clips extracted from the beginning of each video.
-If there is an overlap between two clips of the same video, the non-accident clip is discarded.
-Extracting 20 frames from each clip produces positive and negative images, evenly distributed in the training and testing sets.
-YouTubeCrash contains various erratic vehicle behaviors, such as abrupt lane change, sudden stops, and traffic signal violations \cite{CrashToNotCrash}.
+\paragraph{\textbf{YouTubeCrash:}} \href{https://sites.google.com/view/crash-to-not-crash}{YouTubeCrash} \cite{CrashToNotCrash} collects dashcam YouTube videos to evaluate dangerous vehicle classification algorithms.
+From each video, a 2-second segment preceding the accident is extracted as the “accident clip,” while a segment from the beginning is taken as the “non-accident clip.”
+If these segments overlap, the non-accident clip is discarded.
+This process yields 122 positive and 100 negative clips, with 20 frames extracted from each clip and evenly split between the training and test sets.
+YouTubeCrash treats the vehicle as the sole semantic class of analysis, containing various erratic vehicle behaviors, such as abrupt lane change, sudden stops, and traffic signal violations \cite{CrashToNotCrash}.
 Fig.~\ref{fig:YouTubeCrash_visualization} (a) shows that a small portion of the footage captures accidents in which the ego vehicle was not involved in the initial accident but was affected by subsequent events.
-Vehicles are the sole semantic subject of analysis.
-Bounding boxes annotate the temporal-spatial position of each vehicle.
-Since each accident clip deliberately ends at the start frame of the accident, the final positions of dangerous vehicles also indicate the accident location, providing a geometric and temporal reference point for the collision prediction task.
-Binary classification labels categorize each vehicle as dangerous or non-dangerous.
-However, Fig.~\ref{fig:YouTubeCrash_visualization} (a) reveals the impossibility of distinguishing vehicles that receive impact in the accident and irrelevant vehicles, since they are all designated as negative samples.
+YouTubeCrash annotates the temporal-spatial position and binary dangerous category of each vehicle.
+Since each accident clip deliberately ends at the start frame of the accident, the final positions of dangerous vehicles also indicate the location of the accident, providing a geometric and temporal reference point for the collision prediction task.
+However, Fig.~\ref{fig:YouTubeCrash_visualization} (a) reveals the impossibility of distinguishing vehicles that receive impact in the accident from irrelevant vehicles, since they are all designated as negative samples.